maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

-Now when we get our list of repos, we should see Kabanero listed:
+Now when we get our list of repos, we should see CP4A listed:

 ```
 appsody repo list
 ```

 You should see output similar to the following: